 1. Deploy VR training to headsets via the WebXR Device API

 In this setup, the content lives on the web, and users can access it simply by logging into the headset and navigating to the browser.
-This removes the need for someone to download the content onto each headset before training manually.
+This removes the need for someone to manually download the content onto each headset prior to training.

-The caveat is that this arrangement isn’t great for high-end virtual reality training, particularly involving a lot of user movement.
-However, for 360° video training, using WebXR could help organizations achieve widespread, secure deployment of its virtual reality training content.
+The caveat is that this arrangement isn’t great for high-end virtual reality training, particularly that which involves a lot of user movement.
+For 360° video training, however, using WebXR could help organizations to achieve widespread, secure deployment of its virtual reality training content.

 2. Invest in an extended reality system (XRS)

 In this arrangement, users can log in to your headsets and access content that you already pushed and downloaded to the devices.
-Compared to WebXR, an XRS isn’t limited to distributing only 360° video VR training; it can deliver more robust full VR training.
+Compared to WebXR, an XRS isn’t limited to distributing only 360° video VR training; it’s also capable of delivering more robust full VR training.